 I choose my baits based on the conditions, and at certain times of the year or under specific water conditions, a normally effective bait might not be as successful.

-For this reason, I always have multiple good baits with me.
+For this reason, I always have multiple baits with me.
 If I select a bait and it doesn’t work, I rotate through different baits, different sizes, and colors to figure out which ones are going to trigger a strike response.

 Consider these Proven float fishing baits: